-Pilots with implanted defibrillating pacemakers must have the defibrillator turned off and the device must not have fired for at least 2 years.
+Pilots with implanted defibrillating pacemakers must have the defibrillator turned off and generally the device must not have fired for a medically significant period of time.
 Approval must be accomplished on a case-by-case basis for these devices which are also known as AICD / ICD’s or Automatic Implantable Cardiac Defibrillators.

 Those making application must provide a comprehensive cardiovascular evaluation which complies with FAA criteria.
-Generally speaking, favorable consideration requires that the device be present in a preventive capacity only, that it has NEVER fired and that it was installed at least 2 years before the medical application process.
+Generally speaking, favorable consideration requires that the device be present in a preventive capacity only, that it has not fired and that it was installed a significant time period before the medical application process.
 In the majority of FAA approvals, the device was turned completely off or had to be removed.